 A calm, peaceful mind is good for maintaining your mental and physical well-being and building resilience.
 The benefits are well documented; less stress leads to reduced blood pressure, less risk of strokes and the symptoms of depression are reduced.
-And less stress increases your sex drive.
+And less stress increases your performance.

 But how to relax?